 What does the data tell us?

-In 2018–19, the National Aboriginal and Torres Strait Islander Health Survey (Health Survey) collected both measured blood pressure and self-reported blood pressure.
+In 2018–19, the National Aboriginal and Torres Strait Islander Health Survey collected both measured blood pressure and reported blood pressure.
 For measured blood pressure, the imputation of values was used to correct for those who did not have measurements collected (ABS 2019).
-Based on both measured and self-reported data, 31% (an estimated 151,000) of Indigenous adults were estimated to have high blood pressure (140/90 mmHg or higher).
+Based on both measured and reported data, 31% (an estimated 151,000) of Indigenous adults were estimated to have high blood pressure (140/90 mmHg or higher).

 Undiagnosed and controlled high blood pressure

-Figure 1.07.1: Proportion of Indigenous Australians aged 18 and over who had their blood pressure measured, by blood pressure status and whether self-reported high blood pressure, 2018–19
+Figure 1.07.1: Proportion of Indigenous Australians aged 18 years and over who had their blood pressure measured, by blood pressure status and whether reported high blood pressure, 2018–19

-In 2018–19 of the Indigenous adults who self-reported having high blood pressure and had their blood pressure measured, 22% (an estimated 15,000) returned results within normal ranges (Table D1.07.1).
+In 2018–19, of the Indigenous adults who reported having high blood pressure and had their blood pressure measured, 22% (an estimated 14,705) returned results within normal ranges (Table D1.07.1).

 For all Australians, the likelihood of high blood pressure increases with age.
-Rates of self-reported and measured blood pressure were highest for those aged 55 and over within both the Indigenous and non-Indigenous populations.
+For Indigenous Australians, rates of reported and measured high blood pressure were similar between non-remote (ranging from 9.8 to 58 per 100 persons) and remote areas (ranging from 7.3 to 61 per 100 persons) across age groups.
+Rates of reported and measured blood pressure were highest for those aged 55 years and over within both the Indigenous and non-Indigenous populations.
 The rates were higher for Indigenous Australians across all age groups compared with non-Indigenous Australians.
-The largest gap between Indigenous and non-Indigenous Australians was for those in the 45–54 year age group (14 percentage points) (Table D1.07.7, Figure 1.07.2).
+The largest gap between Indigenous and non-Indigenous Australians was for those in the 45–54 age group (14 percentage points) (Table D1.07.7, Figure 1.07.2).

 Figure 1.07.2: Measured high blood pressure (140/90 mmHg or higher), by Indigenous status and age group, 2018–19